Document

 SourceContentLicense / CostStatus

-OpenAlex~250M scholarly works, citations graphCC0 — fully openLive
+OpenAlex~250M scholarly works, citations graphCC0 — fully openMVP

-Semantic Scholar~200M papers, embeddings, AI-curated TLDRsFree academic API (Allen AI)Live
+Semantic Scholar~200M papers, embeddings, AI-curated TLDRsFree academic API (Allen AI)MVP

 Cochrane Library~4,500 systematic reviews + meta-analysesSubscription content; abstracts openMVP (abstracts)